Avinash439/Sperm-Density/README.md

 ___

 ### Testing.
-Open the terminal navigate to respective folde and execute the command.
+Open the terminal navigate to respective folder and execute the command.
 ```
 python3 sperm.py
 ```